 - The database is now holding the application hostage regarding performance and AWS spending.
 A time-series database is discussed, but the developers and the application still rely on PostgreSQL features.

 Does it sound familiar?
-It’s usually at this stage when developers realize that Amazon RDS for PostgreSQL is no longer a good choice for their applications, start seeking alternatives, and come across Timescale Cloud.
+It’s usually at this stage when developers realize that Amazon RDS for PostgreSQL is no longer a good choice for their applications, start seeking alternatives, and come across Timescale.

-Timescale Cloud runs on AWS, offering hosted PostgreSQL with added time-series superpowers.
-Since Timescale Cloud is still PostgreSQL and already in AWS, the transition from RDS is swift: Timescale Cloud integrates with your PostgreSQL-based application directly and plays nicely with your AWS infrastructure.
+Timescale runs on AWS, offering hosted PostgreSQL with added time-series superpowers.
+Since Timescale is still PostgreSQL and already in AWS, the transition from RDS is swift: Timescale integrates with your PostgreSQL-based application directly and plays nicely with your AWS infrastructure.